-The CTR2-Flex firmware supports two user interface models.
-The first (left screenshot) uses simple menus to select controls and buttons, similar to CTR2-Dial, and will be described next.
-Use this interface when you just want to use your CTR2-Flex to control one or two parameters.
+CTR2-Flex firmware supports two user interface models.
+The Basic User Interface (left screenshot) uses simple menus to select controls and buttons, similar to CTR2-Dial firmware, and will be described in the next section.
+Use this interface when you just want to use your CTR2 unit to control one or two parameters.
 The second user interface (right screenshot) is a fully functional dashboard that allows you to easily select and modify parameters.
-Go to the [Dashboard section](#) for a full description of that user interface.
+Go to the [Dashboard section](#) for a full description of this user interface.